August 9, 2022

 - Place unbaked pie crust in pie pan, pressing dough against the sides of the pie pan.

-- Beat together sugar, eggs, nutmeg and vanilla.
-Add milk and whisk until smooth.
+- Whisk together sugar, eggs, ¼ teaspoon nutmeg, and vanilla for 2 minutes.
+Add milk and whisk for another 3 minutes until smooth.

 - Pour mixture into pie shell.

-- Sprinkle the nutmeg lightly on top of the custard.
+- Sprinkle the remaining ⅛ teaspoon nutmeg lightly on top of the custard.

 - Bake for 1 hour and 15 minutes or until set.